-For this Christmas my girl wished to get an electric scooter.
-First she wanted to get one of the new self-balancing scooter, but being 8 years old I felt she was way to young to ride around on something like that.
+For this Christmas, my girl wished to get an electric scooter.
+First, she wanted to get one of the new self-balancing scooters, but being 8 years old I felt she was way too young to ride around on something like that.
 And now I am more than happy that we took that decision and didn’t get one since they are everywhere on the news and from what I read on LAtimes.com most stores have taken them off the shelves due to safety being an issue.
-So I am very happy we went with a more oldschool approach.
-We bought him a razor scooter since those seemed to be the most effective and kid friendly products at this point and the price tag was a relief for our wallets also.
+So I am very happy we went with a more old-school approach.
+We bought him a razor scooter since those seemed to be the most effective and kid-friendly products at this point and the price tag was a relief for our wallets also.
 Compared to the self-balancing scooter this razor scooter cost about 250$ less if not even more and saving some money is always welcome.
-Since safety was our number one concern we went ahead and found some electric scooter reviews and went through them all and found out that Razor is a well known brand for this type of devices which was comforting enough for us to pull the plug.
+Since safety was our number one concern we went ahead and read some electric scooter reviews and went through them all and found out that Razor is a well-known brand for this type of device which was comforting enough for us to pull the plug.

 But now when she’s had it for a few months we wanted to make it a little more special, it has gotten a few marks and scratches which we felt ruined the whole design and even out of the box it wasn’t that pretty and our girl started to ask me for ideas on what we could do with it.
 I had a bag of rhinestones lying around from an older project which haven’t come to use yet so I thought why not bedazzle the scooter.
 Here as always I’ll give you the walk-through on how to bedazzle your own scooter and get the same result as we did.
 The picture might not be the most beautifully taken picture I’ve taken but just so you know I didn’t either it was my little girl who took it herself.

 First, Start by getting your hands on 1 lbs+ of rhinestones or whichever stone you want, you could easily go with some color and make nice stripes etc but we just had the clear rhinestones lying around so we went with those.